sdiehl/wiwinwlh/tutorial.md

 Applicatives
 ============

-Like monads Applicatives are an abstract structure for a wide class of computations.
+Like monads, Applicatives are an abstract structure for a wide class of computations.

 ```haskell
 pure :: Applicative f => a -> f a